Assisted Living

 “We know that when things get worse, he won’t be able to live on his own anymore, so we’re also starting to make some changes in our house for whenever Grandpa needs to be here,” Richard notes.

 While caring for a loved one with dementia may be rewarding, families may also face emotional and financial challenges.
-More than one in three dementia caregivers report significant emotional stress.
-One in five express financial or professional stress, according to a National Alliance for Caregiving study.[03]
+More than one in three dementia caregivers report significant emotional stress, and one in five express financial or professional stress.[03]

-Dementia caregivers report more anxiety and depression, higher levels of stress, and lower well-being than noncaregivers.[04]
+Family caregivers who care for someone who has dementia report more anxiety and depression, higher levels of stress, and lower well-being.[04]
 Balancing care for a senior loved one with other responsibilities such as a career, childcare, and personal relationships can lead to caregiver burnout.

-Richard and Lizz are part of the sandwich generation, which means that they simultaneously care for an elderly loved one and a child or young adult.
+Richard and Lizz are part of the sandwich generation, meaning they simultaneously care for an elderly loved one and a child or young adult.
 Nearly three-quarters of sandwich generation caregivers are employed full-time, and most spend three or more hours each weekday on elder care.[03]

-Caregivers may have to miss work for a loved one’s doctor’s appointments, emergency calls, and days without in-home care.
+It’s not uncommon for family caregivers to miss work for a loved one’s doctor’s appointments, emergency calls, and days when other caregivers aren’t available.
 This can lead to poor performance, lost pay, and fewer vacation days.
-However, providing in-home care for a loved one can reduce professional care expenses and help forge bonds between family members.
+On the other hand, providing in-home care for a loved one can reduce professional care expenses and help forge bonds between family members.

 Since the beginning of 2020, Richard’s been working from home.
 He often spends afternoons helping his grandfather with showers, trips to the bathroom, and other needs.
 This has helped his family cut the cost of professional in-home dementia care in half.